zenml-io/zenml-projects/customer-churn/README.md

 ### Setup Infrastructure with ZenML Stack recipes:

-With [ZenML Stack Recipes](../../docs/book/stack-deployment-guide/stack-recipes.md), you can now provision all the infrastructure you need to run your ZenML pipelines with just a few simple commands.
+With [ZenML Stack Recipes](https://docs.zenml.io/advanced-guide/practical-mlops/stack-recipes), you can now provision all the infrastructure you need to run your ZenML pipelines with just a few simple commands.

 The flow to get started for this example can be the following:

-1. Pull the `aws_minimal` recipe to your local system.
-Learn more about what this recipe does from its README.
+1. Pull this recipe to your local system.

     ```shell
-    zenml stack recipe pull aws_minimal
+    zenml stack recipe pull aws-minimal
     ```
-2. (Optional) 🎨 Customize your deployment by editing the default values in the `locals.tf` file.
+2. 🎨 Customize your deployment by editing the default values in the `locals.tf` file.

-    This file contains all the variables that you can customize to your needs such as the AWS region, the Kubernetes cluster name, the S3 bucket name, etc.
+3. 🔐 Add your secret information like keys and passwords into the `values.tfvars.json` file which is not committed and only exists locally.

-3. 🚀 Deploy the recipe with this simple command.
+5. 🚀 Deploy the recipe with this simple command.

-    ```shell
-    zenml stack recipe deploy aws_minimal
     ```
+    zenml stack recipe deploy aws-minimal
+    ```

     > **Note**
-    > This command can also automatically import the resources created as a ZenML stack for you.
-Just run it with the `--import` flag and optionally provide a `--stack-name` and you're set!
-Keep in mind, in that case, you'll need all integrations for this example installed before you run this command.

-    > **Note**
-    > You should also have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [docker](https://docs.docker.com/engine/install/) installed on your local system with the local [docker client authorized](https://cloud.google.com/sdk/gcloud/reference/auth/configure-docker) to push to your cloud registry.
+    > If you want to allow ZenML to automatically import the created resources as a ZenML stack, pass the `--import` flag to the command above.
+By default, the imported stack will have the same name as the stack recipe and you can provide your own with the `--stack-name` option.

-4. You'll notice that a ZenML stack configuration file gets created 🤯!
-You can run the following command to import the resources as a ZenML stack, manually.
-You either need to have the `aws`, `mlflow` and `seldon` integrations installed before importing the stack or you can go into the YAML file and delete the sections on the `experiment_tracker` and `model_deployer` to not have them importer at all.
+6. You'll notice that a ZenML stack configuration file gets created after the previous command executes 🤯!
+This YAML file can be imported as a ZenML stack manually by running the following command.

-    ```shell
-    zenml stack import <STACK_NAME> -f <PATH_TO_THE_CREATED_STACK_CONFIG_YAML>

-    # set the imported stack as the active stack
-    zenml stack set <STACK_NAME>
     ```

-5. You should now create a secret for the RDS MySQL instance that will allow ZenML to connect to it.
-Use the following command:

-    ```bash
-    zenml secret register aws_rds_secret \
-        --schema=mysql \
-        --user=<user> \
-        --password=<password>
+    zenml stack import <stack-name> <path-to-the-created-stack-config-yaml>
     ```

-    The values for the username and password can be obtained by running the following commands inside your recipe directory.

-    ```bash
-    terraform output metadata-db-username

-    terraform output metadata-db-password
-    ```
+> **Note**
+>
+>  You need to have your AWS credentials saved locally under ~/.aws/credentials

-You can now skip directly to the [part of this guide where you define ZenML secrets](#aws-authentication-with-implicit-iam-access) for Seldon!
+You can now skip directly to the [part of this guide where you define ZenML secrets](https://docs.zenml.io/advanced-guide/practical-mlops/secrets-management) for Seldon!

 ### Running the Pipeline